A Technology Visionary, Entrepreneur and Leading Speaker on Innovation & The Global Strengths Movement

 Stanford and Harvard Trained Physician-Scientist, Inventor and Entrepreneur

-Following undergraduate degrees at Brown University and medical school at Stanford, Dr. Kraft was board certified in the Harvard combined Internal Medicine and Pediatrics residency program at the Massachusetts General Hospital and Boston Children’s Hospital.
-He went on to complete Stanford fellowships in hematology/oncology & bone marrow transplantation, and extensive research in stem cell biology and regenerative medicine.
-He has multiple scientific publications (Nature and Science) and medical device, immunology and stem cell related patents through faculty positions with Stanford University School of Medicine, and as clinical faculty for the pediatric bone marrow transplantation service at University of California San Francisco.
+He has multiple scientific publications and medical device, immunology and stem cell related patents through faculty positions with Stanford University School of Medicine and as clinical faculty for the pediatric bone marrow transplantation service at University of California San Francisco.

-Daniel is an avid pilot and has served in the Massachusetts and California Air National Guard as an officer and flight surgeon with an F-16 fighter Squadron.
-He has conducted research on aerospace medicine published with NASA, and was a finalist for astronaut selection.
+Daniel is an avid pilot and has served in the Massachusetts and California Air National Guard as an officer and flight surgeon with F-15 & F-16 fighter Squadrons.
+He has conducted research on aerospace medicine that was published with NASA, with whom he was a finalist for astronaut selection

 Matthias Kröner known as ‘mk’ - has been bringing his visionary brand of thinking to financial services for 25 years.
 Over this time he has acquired vast insight into corporate strategy, innovation-leadership and M&A - during a period of fundamental transformation in the banking industry.